TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     ensure that minimal but complete testing was done (based on changed packages and package dependencies) and would also result in every commit being pushed on every invocation (where tests are passing).

+  ``--send-build-case-email=only-on-failure``

+    This makes the checkin-test.py script skip sending email about a build case (e.g. ``MPI_DEBUG``) unless it fails.
+That way, if everything passes, then only a final ``DID PUSH`` email will go out.
+But if a build case does fail (i.e. configure, build, or tests fail), then an "early warning" email will still go out.
+However, if one wants to never get the early build-case emails, one can turn this off by setting ``--send-build-case-email=never``.

   ``--send-email-to=base-proj-integrators@url4.gov``